 It had been my brilliant idea to take the SIM card advice of seasoned (and I’m sure Spanish speaking) Panamá travelers.
 Rather than pay the ladies at the airport kiosk $30 for a card full of data, I assured Ken it was going to be easy to find a $5 one at one of the many electronic stores near the airport.

-LESSON #3—If you don’t read or speak Spanish and you value your sanity and/or relationship, do NOT attempt drive in Panama City without GPS!
+LESSON #3 — If you don’t read or speak Spanish and you value your sanity and/or relationship, do NOT attempt drive in Panama City without GPS!

-Those SIM card ladies deserve every penny of that $25 markup.
+Until you have a clue, those SIM card ladies deserve every penny of that $25 markup.

 We finally gave up, hoping to find one outside of the city on the way to our first stop—Portobelo.